 I gave my audience a bunch of different options and hoped whatever turned up would mean a great payout (story) in the end!

-And here is the survey.
+And here are the results of the survey.

 My first children’s book would be about a dinosaur, who time travels, is afraid of people and is trying to overcome an enemy.
 Now you might be saying, sure that works fine for a children's book but what about my next thriller novel?